bonsai-rx/sgen/docs/articles/advanced-usage.md

 public object FooProperty
 ```

-While `oneOf` is supported, statically typed languages like `C#` require the exact type at compile time.
+While `oneOf` is supported, statically typed languages like C# require the exact type at compile time.
 Thus, the property is "up-cast" to `object`, and users must down-cast it to the correct type at runtime.

 ## Tagged-Unions

-Unions types can be made type-aware by using [`tagged unions`](https://en.wikipedia.org/wiki/Tagged_union) (or `discriminated unions`).
-The syntax for tagged unions is not part of the `json-schema` specification, but it is supported by the [`OpenAPI` standard](https://swagger.io/docs/specification/v3_0/data-models/inheritance-and-polymorphism/#discriminator), which is a superset of `json-schema`.
+Union types can be made type-aware by using [`tagged unions`](https://en.wikipedia.org/wiki/Tagged_union) (or `discriminated unions`).
+The syntax for tagged unions is not part of the JSON Schema specification, however it is supported by the [OpenAPI standard](https://swagger.io/docs/specification/v3_0/data-models/inheritance-and-polymorphism/#discriminator), which is a superset of JSON Schema.
 The key idea behind tagged unions is to add a `discriminator` field to the schema that specifies the property that will be used to determine the type of the object at runtime.

 For example, a `Pet` object that can be either a `Dog` or a `Cat` can be represented as follows: